 Know Your Risk for Getting HPV

-- having or had cervical, vaginal or vulvar cancer.
+- Cervical, vaginal or vulvar cancer.

-- having received a solid organ transplant.
+- A solid organ transplant.

 Know Your Risk for Getting Cancer Caused by HPV

 Having HPV raises your risk of getting a cancer caused by HPV.
 The types of HPV that cause cancer fall into 2 groups, low-risk and high-risk.

 - Low-risk HPV can cause genital warts, but it usually does not lead to serious health problems.

 - High-risk HPV can lead to cancer, even years after infection.

 6 Types of Cancer Caused by HPV